ProactiveProgrammers/professional-evaluation-starter/README.md

 - If you are not sure whether we have covered a specific topic in the course, please refer to the course schedule that is available at: https://proactiveprogrammers.com/discrete-structures/schedule-discrete-structures/
-- Please note that, due to the constraints of an academic semester, you will not have covered all of the material on the
+- Please note that, due to the constraints of an academic semester, you will not have covered all of the material on the list of learning objectives by the point in time when you are completing this professional evaluation.
 - Please only mark a specific learning object as "N/A" if you genuinely believe that we have not yet covered that topic in the course.
 If you are in doubt about the coverage of a specific topic, please clarify your questions with the course instructor.